vampire-crypto/ROT13/README.md

 # ROT13
-This is  script to solve rotation 13 alphapet for decoding
+This is  script to solve rotation 13 alphapet for encoding